astrowonk/quarto-new-content/README.md

 pip install .
 ```

 Then the `quarto-new-content` command should be available.
+You can then do something like:

 ```
 quarto-new-content posts/my-first-post.qmd
 ```

-and then open the file in your editor, and start editing.
-No need to manually typo ISO format date strings in your header!
+and then open the file in your editor, and start editing with a pre-populated header and the file in the directory you specified.